typelevel/cats-effect/migration-guide.md

 There is none!
 The library was rewritten from scratch, and there was no goal of having binary compatibility with pre-3.0 releases.

-> Note: We will guarantee binary compatibility betweenall stable releases in the 3.x series, and a 2.x branch will be maintained for some time to allow a smoother transition.
+> Note: We will guarantee binary compatibility between all stable releases in the 3.x series, and a 2.x branch will be maintained for some time to allow a smoother transition.

 What this means for you: if you are an end user (an application developer), you will need to update **every library using cats-effect** to a CE3-compatible version before you can safely deploy your application.